Juhyung8371/AI-ML-CV-Projects/Reinforcement Learning/Smart Snake PPO/README.md

 |:-----------------------------------------------------:|:-----------------------------------------------------:|
 |                      Square View                      |                       Line View                       |

 I experimented with providing view information to the agent.
 I tried two types: square view and line view around the snake's head.
-In the images above, green tiles are the snake, black tiles are the wall, red tile is the apple, and gray tiles are the tile that the agent can see.
+In the images above, green tiles are the snake, black tiles are the wall, red tile is the apple, and gray tiles are the tiles that the agent can see.
 The agent is given the type of tile (wall, empty, snake, and apple) and the distance to that tile.
 Also, like straight, left, and right actions, the view is also rotated based on the direction of the head, so it's more consistent (ex. the view is rotated clockwise if the snake is looking left).
 Unfortunately, adding this kind of view information wasn't effective as the agent failed to improve beyond score 10 because it couldn't figure out which move could lead to a dead end using its short range of sight.
 It might need more sophisticated processing like CNN to truly take advantage of view information.
 However, I was able to use this view information to implement curiosity reward.
 I took the view information and compared it with others in the past.
 If it's different enough, then the agent gets an exploration reward.
 This will encourage the agent to explore the grid.

 | <img src="readme_image/cnn_result.png" height="200"> |
 |:----------------------------------------------------:|